mamuz/mm-web/README.md

 - GoogleTracking Plugin
 - Reportmail for new contact entry
 - UserInput Filter
-- Markdown parser for ContentManager
+- Markdown parser for ContentManager and BlogPosts
 - ORM
 - AnnotationBuilder
+- Hashed Repository Identities
 - Config Cache
 - Autoload classmap
 - Custom ServiceManager for each module